-- The PCYO will be the leading training orchestra for talented young musicians of the following countries: Georgia, Armenia, Azerbaijan, Kazakhstan, Turkey and Ukraine.
+- The PCYO is the leading training orchestra for talented young musicians of the following countries: Georgia, Armenia, Azerbaijan, Kazakhstan, Turkey and Ukraine.

-- The orchestra will perform the major repertoire for large symphony orchestra with world class conductors and soloists.
+- The orchestra performs the major repertoire for large symphony orchestra with world class conductors and soloists.

-- The admission to the orchestra will be by auditions that will take place in the cities listed below.
+- The admission to the orchestra is by live auditions in different cities.

 - In the first three weeks there will be lessons and rehearsals with principal musicians of world leading professional orchestras.

-- In the following three weeks there will be rehearsals and five concerts of the Tsinandali Festival.
+- In the following three weeks there will be rehearsals and six concerts during Tsinandali Festival 2020.

 - Application, participation and all costs (travel, accommodation, meals) will be paid by Tsinandali Festival.